Are you considering training teachers? Why not host a Tutor Training at your school?

 Sharing the enrolment fees

 In recognition of the vital and important role Hosts play in the success of the Tutor Training, the Host receives a commission of 10% of the total enrolment fees collected.
-Generally, the total is based on a minimum number of participants of 10 and a maximum of 20.

 Providing support and resources